 The Reverend Trevor F Critchlow is Rector of Stepney and has a background in business and social enterprise.
 He wrote the business plan which started St Martin-in-the-Fields restaurant, bookshop, market and gallery and was the first General Manager.
 He also planned and built the conference centre and guest house at St Matthew’s Westminster.
 Trevor believes that the energy, discipline and professionalism of the commercial world are vital in the voluntary sector.

-Sophie is a Common Councilman for the City of London.
-She currently works for an insurance company.
-Previous to this she worked for a public affairs agency; in the Policy Unit of the Institute of Directors; and for an executive search firm in New York.
-Educated at her local schools in Hayes and Hillingdon, Sophie read American Studies at Brunel University before completing a Masters in International Political Economy at the University of Leeds.
-Outside of professional life, Sophie has held positions as Chairman of Finance for a local authority school, and as a Governor for both the City of London and Christ Hospital schools and as a trustee for the independent charitable trust, Trust for London.
-She is currently an Executive Director for the Ulysses Trust and a Trustee for the East End Community Foundation.
+Sophie is a Common Councilman for the City of London, first elected in 2009 and holds the position of Deputy Chairman for Licensing.
+For her day job she currently works for a global technology company and has previously worked for a global fund manager; communications agencies; in the Policy Unit of the Institute of Directors; and for an executive search firm in New York.
+Educated at her local state schools in Hayes and Hillingdon, Sophie read American Studies at Brunel University before completing a Masters in International Political Economy at the University of Leeds.
+Outside of professional life, Sophie has held positions as Chairman of Finance for a local authority school, and as a Governor for both the City of London and Christ Hospital schools, as well as a trustee for the independent charitable trust, Trust for London.
+She is also currently a Non-Executive Director for the Ulysses Trust.

 The Reverend Laura Jørgensen

-As Rector of St Botolph without Aldgate, the Reverend Laura Jørgensen is an ex-officio trustee of Sir John Cass’s Foundation, serving on the Grants Committee.
-Since ordination in 2000, Laura has been involved with early years, primary and secondary schools, independent schools and higher education both in and out of London.
-Laura is currently Chair of Governors at Sir John Cass’s Foundation Primary School.
+As Rector of St Botolph without Aldgate, the Reverend Laura Jørgensen is an ex-officio trustee of Sir John Cass’s Foundation.
+Since ordination in 2000, Laura has has been involved with early years, primary and secondary schools, independent schools and higher education both in and out of London.
+Laura is currently Vice-Chair of Governors at Sir John Cass’s Foundation Primary School.
 Her particular interest is in access to education for kids from the poorest backgrounds.

 Jenny Moseley was Assistant Vice President of the National Geographic Society with responsibility for marketing the Society’s products, including National Geographic Magazine, across Europe.
 She is also an experienced fundraiser, working for a number of national charities as a direct marketing consultant.
 She has been Chairman of the Direct Marketing Association UK and a Vice President of the Federation of European Direct and Digital Marketing.
 Jenny’s current career is as Director of permission marketing data protection consultancy, Opt-4.